c0linhu1/discord-stockbot/README.md

 ## Twitter API
 - The api keys for twitter are the BEARER TOKENS
 - Free Twitter API has a 15 min cooldown time for each dev account

+## FUTURE IMPLEMENTATIONS
+- Applying machine learning to analyze sentiment from articles
+- Incorporating a sentiment command and a scale for users to see whether or not a stock is a buy hold sell based on sentiment score